spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

   ### Lab Instruction 3

-Next, I learned how to set up passwords for each router to connect to cisco.
-I entered global configuration mode to set a password using the enable password cisco command, which helps secure access to the router's privileged mode.
+Next, I learned how to set up passwords for each router.
+I entered global configuration mode to set a password using the enable password cisco command for Router 1.
 Then, I set the password network for the second router as well.

  ![image](https://github.com/user-attachments/assets/89cac745-0639-4e91-b414-ed8187eae2d8)   ![image](https://github.com/user-attachments/assets/5b6d2cb8-6d8f-442a-93e2-b0bbb4e84400)